stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 defaultGolden :: String -> String -> Golden String
 ```

 By default this function search for golden tests inside a ```/.golden``` directory.
-This directory is created automatically when the test runs so you don't have to create it.
+This directory is created automatically when the test runs.

 Ok enough reading, lets create our tests.
 We will first create a test module named ```FizzBuzzGoldenSpec``` .
 For convenience I have created this module under ```test/FizzBuzz/``` directory.